 Does your coach have a proven system to help you write your manuscript that works?

 Factual writing is a skill.
 It differs from marketing.
 And from editing.
 Factual writers use techniques to take the reader on a journey that respectfully allows them to change their minds and beliefs.
 Poor factual writing tries to force readers to change.
 Skilful factual writing guides readers to change.
-Can you coach show you how to write skilfully.
+Can your coach show you how to write skilfully?

 Does your coach have a process to help you decide if they are the right person for you?

 It’s a big decision to trust a coach with your book project.
 It’s not something that you want to rush, nor something that you should make without a clear understanding of what is involved.
 I have at least two meetings and spend as much as an hour with my clients before I recommend a program to them.
 Is your coach guiding you through the decision and respecting the time you need?